OpenSpace/OpenSpace-Docs/content/universe/deep-sky-surveys/quasars/index.md

 The farther an object it is, the longer its light takes to reach us.
 We understand the Moon is 1.5 light seconds from Earth---it takes 1.5 seconds for a radio transmission to reach astronauts on the Moon.
 The Sun is 8 light minutes away---the light takes 8 minutes to reach your eyes on Earth.
 And, the Andromeda Galaxy, one of our nearest galactic neighbors, is about 2.3 million light years away.
 When we see Andromeda in a telescope or binoculars, we are seeing that galaxy as it looked 2.3 million years ago.
 This is the underlying notion that as we look out farther into the universe, we are looking further back in time.

 When we see a quasar, we are seeing galaxies in their childhood, or perhaps in a restless adolescence phase.
 We are looking to an earlier era in the universe.
 Why don't we see quasars near the Milky Way?
-Because the light from these galaxies has had time to reach us, so we see them in a later age, closer to the present.
+Because the light from these galaxies has had time to reach us, so we see them in a later age---they are out of their adolescence and in a more stable stage.

 It's likely the Milky Way started out as a quasar, with an overactive, supermassive back hole at its center.
-Now, it's calmed and the supermassive black hole in its center is no longer as active.
+Now, it's calmed and the supermassive black hole at its center is no longer as active.
 We're in a more quiescent state as a galaxy.
 And, if we could defy the laws of physics and travel instantaneously to a distant quasar, we would likely see it's a galaxy like the Milky Way, calmer and dimmer.
-(Of course, we can and do break the laws of physics in OpenSpace all the time, and we fly to these objects in seconds.)
+(Of course, we can and do break the laws of physics in OpenSpace all the time, as we fly to these objects in seconds.)

+(note-distances-universe)=
 :::{admonition} Distances in the expanding universe
 :class: note
-In this section, you will see distances that exceed the age of the universe.
-The age of the universe is 13.8 billion years, so you might expect the farthest object must be closer than that.
+With the quasars, you will see distances that exceed the age of the universe.
+The age of the universe is 13.8 billion years, so you might expect the farthest object must be closer than 13.8 billion light years.
 However, the universe is expanding---and accelerating in its expansion.

 If the universe were expanding at a constant rate, then the farthest objects would be inside the 13.8-billion-light-year limitation.
-But, because the universe is accelerating in its expansion, and spacetime can expand faster than the speed of light (though matter cannot), the extent of the observable universe is presently 46.6 billion light years in radius.
+But, because the universe is accelerating in its expansion, and {term}`spacetime` can expand faster than the speed of light (though matter cannot), the extent of the observable universe is presently 46.6 billion light years in radius.

 In all our galaxy surveys, we use the present distance for each object, called the *comoving distance*.
 We do not use the distance from where the light we see today was emitted, called the *light-travel distance*.